The M\"obius game and other Bell tests for relativity: Bell games

 \subsection{Geometric representation}

 In order to derive the limits on partial-order correlations, we represent the attainable correlations geometrically.
-The facet-defining inequalities of the resulting polytope correspond to the respective Bell games (see Fig.~\ref{fig:polytope}).
+The facet-defining inequalities of the resulting polytope correspond to the respective Bell games (see Figure~\ref{fig:polytope}).

 The geometric representation is obtained by expressing the conditional probability distributions from the set~$\mathcal C_n$ as vectors.
 Thanks to total probability, the characteristic vector of some~$p\in\mathcal C_n$ is the~$2n(n-1)$-dimensional vector of the probability that~$a=0$ for each input, {\it i.e.,} each~$p\in\mathcal C_n$ is represented by~$\bm \chi(p)$ with